CyberHeroRS/writeups/NahamConCTF/2023/Networks/nobigdeal.md

 ##### Cyberchef solution

 After getting the hexdump of the file we can use [Cyberchef](https://gchq.github.io/CyberChef/) to get the flag from the image.
-This is the solution I found first since i wasn't sure if the PNG in question was a QR code or something else.
+This is the solution I found first since I wasn't sure if the PNG in question was a QR code or something else.
 I used the following recipe:

 ![alt text](./solution.png "Getting the flag by using Cyberchef")